FOSSASystems/FOSSASAT-2/docs/I2C Address Map.md

 ## Address space

-Used adress are crossed out.
+Used addresses are crossed out.

 | Device      | Available addresses          |
 | ----------- | ---------------------------- |